-Theme Activities: On days 1, 3 and 4, we played grocery store.
+Theme Activities: On days 1, 3 and 4, we play grocery store.
 I bought price stickers from Target for $1.99.
-With the assistance of my 9 yr old, we gathered up all of the kids play food and priced every single piece.
+With the assistance of my 9 yr old, we gather up all of the kids play food and price every single piece.
 Mind you, the prices are very random.
 A banana might be $0.20 and the next banana $2.50.
-LOL.
-Then we sorted the foods into "aisles", Fruits, Vegetables, Meats, Grocery, Bakery, and Deli.
-Finally, the two young ones took turns with the one play grocery card we have and pushed it through our "store" buying up whatever they wanted.
+Then sorted the foods into "aisles", Fruits, Vegetables, Meats, Grocery, Bakery, and Deli.
+Finally, the two young ones took turns with the one play grocery cart we have and pushed it through our "store" buying up whatever they wanted.
 I handed them out play money to start.
 9 sat at the end of the store as the cashier with her own tray of play money, including coins.
-She had to calculate on paper (no calculators!) how much money the little ones had to pay, and then she delivered them the proper change.
-I learned after day 1 to limit the number of items to 10 per store run.
+She calculates on paper (no calculators!) how much money the little ones had to pay, and then she delivered them the proper change.
+I learn fast.
+After day 1, the rules became only 10 items per store run.
 The first day the two kids collectively emptied the store and it took 9 a long time to cash them out.

-On day 2, we did a lesson on grocery stores.
-We started by watching the YouTube video, "Field Trip to the Grocery Store" from KidVision.
-Then we did mini workbooks to complete the lesson and reinforce what they learned.
-Download the workbooks: Preschool Minibooks Elementary Workbook
+On day 2, we have a lesson on grocery stores.
+We start by watching the YouTube video, "Field Trip to the Grocery Store" from KidVision.
+Then we do mini workbooks to complete the lesson and reinforce what they learned.

-Daily Special: Monday's special activity was Yoga followed by a relaxing visualization thanks to our Noggin' App.
-Tuesday, we baked Chocolate Chip Cookies.
+Daily Special: Monday's special activity is Yoga followed by a relaxing visualization thanks to our Noggin' App.
+Tuesday, we bake Chocolate Chip Cookies.
 Sign up here and I'll personally send you my UNPUBLISHED Chocolate Chip Cookie recipe.
 This recipe will not be public until my second cookbook releases next year!
 Wednesday is art day.
 The little ones are drawing a Dinosaur, guided by Art for Kids Hub.
 The 9-year is actually quite an artist.
 I've set her up to draw the Shopkins character of her choice from Art for Kids Hub.
-Finally on Thursday, we're playing Freeze Dance.
+Finally on Thursday, we play Freeze Dance.
 I'm very tricky with the pauses in the music.
 They'll be giggling within the first 60 seconds.

 The theme for week 2 of Mommy Daycamp is Families.
 Awww cute, right?

-Theme Activities: Monday, we will make puppets.
+Theme Activities: Monday, we make puppets.
 Each child can make a puppet of a family member of their choice.
-They will have brown paper bags, construction paper, glue, scissors, and markers to work with.
-Afterwards, we'll let the kids put on a little interactive show with them.
+They get brown paper bags, construction paper, glue, scissors, and markers to work with.
+Afterwards, let the kids put on a little interactive show with their new puppets.
 On Tuesday and Wednesday, they get to pretend play with all of the house and baby playthings we have.
-On Thursday, we will make very basic family trees from green and brown construction paper that I will free-hand draw into a tree trunk and some greenery.
-The kids can draw pictures of their family members, we will cut them out and paste them onto the tree.
+On Thursday, we make very basic family trees from green and brown construction paper that I free-hand draw into a tree trunk and some greenery.
+The kids can draw pictures of their family members, then cut them out and paste them onto the tree.

 Daily Special: Monday is Yoga and Relaxation exercises from our Noggin' App.
 Tuesday is Science.
-We will be playing Sink or Float with a big tub of water and some household objects; Coin, Rubber band, toy boat, and a few other things.
+We play Sink or Float with a big tub of water, a small tub of water and some household objects; Coin, button, toy boat, and a few other things.
+You can print our Sink or Float printable here.
 Wednesday is art.
-The preschoolers will draw a Car with the crew from Art for Kids Hub.
-The 9 year old will draw a summer pic of her choice, guided by Art for Kids Hub.
+The preschoolers get to draw a Car with the crew from Art for Kids Hub.
+The 9 year old draws a summer pic of her choice, guided by Art for Kids Hub.
 Thursday is a dance party! with some of the fun songs and videos on GoNoodle.